 Whether you are a first-generation college student, a virtual learner, or just looking to get the most out of your college experience, there are many opportunities to excel as a RMCAD student.
 We sat down with the Chair of Liberal Arts, Tom Keefe, who gave us five helpful tips for freshmen like yourself looking to develop successful habits during their first year.

 Whether it’s the VASD Program, Wayfinding Series, Student Life activities, or gallery openings, the students that choose to get involved within the RMCAD community (online or on-campus) are often our most successful students.
 From interning at Disney to working as a commercial interior designer, becoming involved at RMCAD is a great stepping stone to grow your skills, build your network, and ultimately land your dream job.

 Students who are actively engaged in their class curriculum are more likely to not only master their craft, but also find unique opportunities within RMCAD such as working with professors, gaining local industry connections, and developing a professional-looking portfolio for life after graduation.

 3. Manage your time

 Managing your time correctly is essential for staying organized, increasing productivity, and lowering your stress levels while in college.
 We recommend reading through your course schedules, mapping out your term, and noting important dates such as projects and finals in a calendar or planner.

-Writing and research in the Liberal Arts are one of the things that distinguish your BFA from RMCAD from other degrees/certifications.
-Understanding research methodology and citations transcend all your courses and help prepare you for a future MFA or other graduate-level work as well.
+Gaining skills in writing and research are a few of the many things that distinguish your RMCAD BFA from other degrees and certifications.
+Understanding proper research methodology and citations transcend all courses and help prepare you for a future MFA or graduate-level work.